daigotanaka/daigotanaka.github.io/product-analytics-101.md

 ### Adding attributes to the events

-Of course, you need to tie the one step to the next in the funnel for each unique transaction.
+After you have the user event logs from many different users, you will need to tie the one step to the next in the funnel for each unique transaction.
 Your user event comes into the server like this:

 |**Time**|**Event name**|**Distinct ID**|**Experiment Group**|**...**|
 |:----|:----|:----|:----|:----|